PalamarchukOleksii/Social-Campus/README.md

    cd Social-Campus
    ```

-3. Start required services (MS SQL Server, MinIO, and MailHog) using Docker Compose:
+3. Start required services (PostgreSQL, MinIO, and MailHog) using Docker Compose:

    ```bash
    docker-compose up -d
    ```

+   > **Note:** All Docker Compose services are intended **only for local development and testing** purposes.
-   > **Note:** MailHog is included for capturing and testing emails locally without sending them.
+   > MailHog is included for capturing and testing emails locally without sending them.

 4. Install dependencies for the frontend: